Rena humilis: Geographic range

 R. humilis is found in the southwestern United States and northern Mexico.
 In the US it ranges from southwestern and Trans-Pecos Texas west through southern and central Arizona, southern Nevada, southwestern Utah, and southern California.
 In Mexico its distribution includes the Mexican states of Baja California, Sonora, Sinaloa, Nayarit, Jalisco, Colima, Chihuahua, Durango, Coahuila, Tamaulipas, and San Luis Potosí.

 The type locality given is "Valliecitas, Cal."
 The type locality was restricted by Klauber (1931) to "vicinity of Vallecito, eastern San Diego County, California," and by Brattstrom (1953) to "the Upper Sonoran Life Zone of the Vallecito area".

 Habitat and diet

-Rena humilis lives underground, sometimes as deep as 20 m, and is known to invade ant and termite nests.
+R. humilis lives underground, sometimes as deep as 20 m, and is known to invade ant and termite nests.
 Its diet is made up mostly of insects and their larvae and eggs.
-It is found in deserts and scrub where the soil is loose enough to work.
+It is found in deserts and scrub where the soil is loose enough for burrowing.
+The western threadsnake often forages within ant nests, consuming ant larvae and termites.
+Studies indicate that chemical secretions on its body surface help suppress ant aggression, allowing it to move through colonies unharmed (Bateman et al., 2010).